Leveraging Filter Correlations for Deep Model Compression: Experiments

 \subsubsection{ResNet-50 on ImageNet}

 We experiment with the ResNet-50 model on the large-scale ImageNet \cite{imagenet2015} dataset.
 The results are shown in Table~\ref{tab:resnet-50}.
-As compared to baseline, we are able to prune down to 49.6\% FLOPs with only $\sim1\%$ top-5 accuracy drop.
-A previous approach ThiNet-70 \cite{thiNet17} pruned 36.8\% FLOPs.
-As compared to ThiNet-70, we have 32\% relative improvement in terms of FLOPs pruning with a significantly better accuracy.
+We follow the same settings as mentioned in \cite{channelPruning17}.
+As compared to ThiNet-50, we have similar FLOPs pruning with significantly better accuracy.

-Other recently proposed approaches, such as channel pruning (CP) \cite{channelPruning17} and structured probabilistic pruning (SBP) \cite{wang2017structured} have $\sim 50\%$ FLOPs pruning, but their accuracy drop is significant.
-In particular, CP has $9.2\%$ error, and SBP has $9.6\%$ error.
-Our proposed approach is highly competitive with these approaches regarding FLOPs pruning, while also yielding significantly better accuracy.
+Other proposed approaches, such as channel pruning (CP) \cite{channelPruning17} and structured probabilistic pruning (SPP) \cite{wang2017structured} have $\sim 50\%$ FLOPs pruning, but their error rate is high.
+In particular, CP has a $9.2\%$ error, and SPP has a $9.6\%$ error.
+Our proposed approach is highly competitive with these approaches in terms of FLOPs pruning, while also yielding significantly better accuracy.
 Please refer to Table~\ref{tab:resnet-50} for more details.